programa-stic/security-advisories/Facebook/README.md

 7) Copy the URL in the GET request obtained from the proxy (this emulates an attacker sniffing the network) and paste it in a web browser to watch the video without any authentication.

 The third vulnerability involves audio recordings sent from one Facebook user to another user through chat on both Facebook and Facebook Messenger applications.
-The sender's application uploads the audio recording using an HTTPS POST request to _graph.facebook.com_and then a HTPPS GET request to _api.facebook.com/method/messaging.getAttachment_that is responded with a redirect to the actual content at _attachment.fbsbx.com_.
+The sender's application uploads the audio recording using an HTTPS POST request to _graph.facebook.com_ and then a HTPPS GET request to _api.facebook.com/method/messaging.getAttachment_ that is responded with a redirect to the actual content at _attachment.fbsbx.com_.
 Although the initial POST and GET requests are sent over HTTPS and authenticated using the user's OAuth access token, the redirect response to retrieve the audio content is obtained over HTTP.
-Likewise, the receiver's application downloads the audio recording using an HTTPS GET request to _api.facebook.com/method/getAttachment_that is responded with a redirect with a URL to the actual audio content on _attachment.fbsbx.com_over HTTP.
+Likewise, the receiver's application downloads the audio recording using an HTTPS GET request to _api.facebook.com/method/getAttachment_ that is responded with a redirect with a URL to the actual audio content on _attachment.fbsbx.com_ over HTTP.
 The uid parameter in both requests indicate the Facebook IDs of sender and receiver, respectively.

-This vulnerability was found in the _com.facebook.ui.media.fetch.MediaRedirectHandler_class in method _getLocationURI_packages previous to version 10.0.28.27 .
+This vulnerability was found in the _com.facebook.ui.media.fetch.MediaRedirectHandler_ class in method _getLocationURI_ in packages previous to version 10.0.28.27 .
 This method calls a private method that translates the URI scheme from HTTPS to HTTP for any request redirected to domain _attachment.fbsbx.com_.

-As a result of the above, an attacker access to the same network where the Android device is connected or to any network in the path between the device and the _attachment.fbsbx.com_twork can capture or retrieve chat audio recordings bypassing Facebook's privacy policy.
+As a result of the above, an attacker access to the same network where the Android device is connected or to any network in the path between the device and the _attachment.fbsbx.com_ network can capture or retrieve chat audio recordings bypassing Facebook's privacy policy.

 Steps to reproduce the disclosure of audio recordings vulnerability